supaflysnooka/whispers/README.md

 > "My little birds are everywhere, even in the North, they whisper to me the strangest stories." - _Lord Varys_

+Whispers is a static code analysis tool designed for parsing various common data formats in search of hardcoded credentials and dangerous functions.
+Whispers can run in the CLI or you can integrate it in your CI/CD pipeline.

 ## Detects
 * Passwords
 * API tokens